 It wasn’t easy.
 But there was a crazy thing happening around those tables – people were loving me for who I was even though my life was such a mess…no amount of complaining, being pissed off, or just trying to push them away kept them away!
 They were giving me little glimpses of hope – a hope that I so desperately needed but didn’t know I needed it then…a hope that I could change the financial messes, that I could find happiness and enjoyment in doing things without alcohol, that I could have meaningful relationships, that I could take back my power and be an empowered, confident, happy woman.

 They were living lives that I WANTED but didn’t think I deserved or could ever have.
 And they taught me that all of it happened one day at a time, one meeting at a time, one step at a time, and that life would get better if I chose to believe it could happen and work the program.

 And slowly, VERY slowly, I started to change.
 I started to look at myself differently.
 The shame and guilt of so many things started to lift.
 I started enjoying life….without drinking!
 I started laughing more.
 I started smiling more.
 I started enjoying people.
 I started liking myself a little more and a little more and a little more.

-That morning after my 37th birthday was five years ago.
+That morning after my 37th birthday was several years ago.

-You may be doing the math and wondering why I started AA five years ago but have only been sober for three.
+You may be doing the math and wondering why when I started AA doesn’t match up with how long I’ve been sober.
 That’s another long story, and I’ll share a different day.
 But for now I’ll leave you with – I relapsed two years in, but it was the best thing (really it was!).